 Usually, yes.
 Most companies are happy to have the pre-settlement legal funding repaid before the lawsuit concludes.
 If you’re able, it could be a good financial decision to begin to make monthly payments before your case finally settles.

-You can take out more than one loan if your personal injury lawsuit value is high enough.
+You can take out more than one loan if your personal injury case or lawsuit value is high enough.
 Again, you will probably find it easier to obtain larger loans on a bigger case.
 If you have a good case with substantial value, you can probably get more than one loan.

 Yes.
 You can obtain a pre-settlement loan even if you have bad credit or no credit.
 Traditional banks have guidelines that may require a certain credit score in order to qualify for a loan.
-When dealing with an injury loan, the lender is more focused on the value of your lawsuit and the likelihood you will win.
+When dealing with a personal injury loan, the lender is more focused on the value of your lawsuit and the likelihood you will win.

 The benefits of a loan largely depend on your individual circumstances.
 Some benefits include: